The Three Passes Trek

 We will collect you from your hotel and transfer you to Kathmandu Airport for your departing flight.

 Treks in the Himalaya present a substantial physical challenge, and the more fit you are before you start, the more you will enjoy your trek.
 However, the number one most important thing to cultivate is mental toughness.
-Most of the people who trek in the Himalaya aren’t professional athletes or mountain climbers.
-They are average people with an unusual degree of determination.
-You will be walking for five to seven hours each day, every day of your trek.
-The best way to prepare is to hike, trek or climb any mountains or hills near where you live, and get used to really putting the hours in.
-With the right attitude, nearly anyone can undertake a trek in the Himalaya.
+Most of the people who trek in the Himalaya aren’t professional athletes or mountain climbers; they are average people with an unusual degree of determination.

 One word of advice, place your meal order as soon as you can upon arriving at the lodge as it is strictly ‘first ordered, first served’, and the best lodges are quite busy at meal times.